catberry/catberry/docs/modules/placeholders.md

 * If you can prepare whole data context for some part of page using one request to API service that means this part of page could be a placeholder
-* If you want to refresh some group of placeholders always together using shared parameters from URL then you should group these placeholders into one module
+* If you want to refresh some group of placeholders simultaneously using shared parameters from URL then you should group these placeholders into one module